TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 PX4 Parameter Configuration

-The following PX4 parameters must be set (example for TELEM2):
+The following PX4 parameters must be set to make TFUNIPAYLOAD01 working (example for TELEM2):

 Example Firmware